how many times / can a city take / the last things / an old black man has / on this earth?

 Gee and I laughed and laughed / and while laughing / I knew / she, the old man, / and I, / we are the rats / laughing too

-Jaz Colibri is a member of the Wood Street Community and a houseless trans organizer who provides mutual aid support to houseless communities experiencing evictions across occupied Huichin (Oakland).
+Jaz Colibri is a member of the Wood Street Community and a houseless trans organizer who provides mutual aid support to houseless communities experiencing evictions across occupied Huichin (oakland).